 Parents Live In Fear of Their Kids Failing

 Parents live in fear of their kids failing.
 They hover over everything their kids do to protect them from the world we live in.
 We are not teaching our kids to be responsible, we are in fact harming them for their future.
 If we continue to shelter them from failing when they are young, they will not be ready to venture away to college or to get jobs in the real world because we would have never shown them the great lessons they can learn by failing first.
 We need to let our kids fail so they learn how to succeed.

 It is HARD to see our kids fail; I used to not let my kids fail either!
 I used to FORCE them to study and PRACTICE at home with things they didn’t really care about.
 I’ve since learned to let them fail teaches far greater lessons than I can teach pushing them to succeed.
 When we don’t let them fail we are actually not teaching them how the world really works.
 I know it is sad when they fail and I know we want to protect them from everything, but that is not life.

 Do you agree that we should let our kids fail?

-Do you like this post?
+Do you like this post on failure leads to success?
 Share it with Others on Pinterest!